 - The maximum speed that can be attained, with assistance from the motor, is 20mph.

-Keep in mind that you can actually go faster than 20mph, but that will be in the situation where the motor is not assisting you.
+Keep in mind that you can actually go faster than 20mph, but that will be in a situation where the motor is not assisting you.
 A downhill cruise, you certainly can go faster than 20mph, you are just not going to get help from the motor to do that.

-E-bikes that adhere to these guidelines can go anywhere than other bicycles can go, (i.e. bike lanes, bike paths, etc) Some e-bikes that you may come across in your research are rated in higher speeds than that, keep in mind of those that are intended for off road use.
+E-bikes that adhere to these guidelines can go anywhere than other bicycles can go, (i.e. bike lanes, bike paths, etc) Some e-bikes that you may come across in your research are rated in higher speeds than that, keep in mind of those that are intended for off-road use.
 If you take them on the road, it is likely that you are operating in violation of the law.
 Those high powered bikes that you may find in your research cannot be used in regular, everyday commuting.

 Twenty miles per hour may seem like a low limit; but in Europe where electric bikes are very well established, the limit is 15 mph!
 We get a little bit more cushion here in the US.
-Also keep in mind, that the average cyclist is going about 12 mph and rarely exceeds that, so the 20mph is generally a pretty sufficient.
+Also keep in mind, that the average cyclist is going about 12 mph and rarely exceeds that, so the 20mph is generally pretty sufficient.